ravimajithia/chatbot-demo/README.md

 # sample-chatbot

 ## Background
-Thi project is for demo purpose, it is build with webcomponents + webpack + javascript.
+This project is for demo purpose, it is build with webcomponents + webpack + javascript.
 Simple chat application that matches user's input message with pre defined constants and reply accordingly.
 Sample video - https://app.screencast.com/uEY0cMuqMfjxX
+NOTE: there is no submit button press enter to send the message

 ## Getting started
 Install dependencies